 Speaking about how emotional flooding affected her relationship, Nicole says, “After our first fight regarding making dinner, it became a sensitive topic.
 Every time we had a conversation about it, I would yell at him and it never ended well.
 After a few episodes of emotional flooding and him stonewalling me, both I and my husband avoided having long conversations; saying that it was better to not talk about it rather than fight again.”

-As the name suggests, stonewalling here is when your partner refuses to communicate altogether, shutting you out of some parts of their life and not engaging you on sensitive topics.
+As the name suggests, stonewalling in relationships is when your partner refuses to communicate altogether, shutting you out of some parts of their life and not engaging you on sensitive topics.
 This would only serve as an inducing factor for emotional flooding in the future, and something which should be addressed, preferably in therapy, as soon as possible.

 4. Suppressing your emotions